agarrharr/adam.garrett-harris.com/content/blog/2021-09-01-showing-the-contents-of-directories-in-ios/index.md

 }
 ```

-Now, in `DetailsView.swift`, we can use the `FileController` by adding it as an environment object.
+Now, in `DetailView.swift`, we can use the `FileController` by adding it as an environment object.
 To call the `FileController`'s method everytime this view loads, we can call it with `onAppear()`.
 We can save the results of this in a state variable called `urls`.
 Then you can show the actual files in the list.

 ```swift
 import SwiftUI